localstack/localstack-terraform-test/README.md

 Purpose of this project is to externalize the test cases from the localstack repo and run them against localstack to gather parity metrics.

 ## Installation
-1. Clone the repository with submodules`
+1. Clone the repository with submodules
+   - `git clone git@github.com:localstack/localstack-terraform-test.git --recurse-submodules`
+   - Make sure you have the latest version of the submodules after switching to a different branch using `git submodule update --init --recursive`
 2. Run `make venv` to create a virtual environment
 3. Run `make install` to install the dependencies